Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/vaultwarden-organizations.rst

    .. figure:: /_static/images/services/vaultwarden/user-permissions.png
       :width: 60%

 #.
 The new member should automatically show as `Accepted`.
-If the user shows as `Invited`, Remove their account by clikcing the settings icon to the right of their email address, and make sure they sign up *before* you invite them, as mentioned in Step 1.
+If the user shows as `Invited`, Remove their account by clicking the settings icon to the right of their email address, and make sure they sign up *before* you invite them, as mentioned in Step 1.
 Once they show as `Accepted`, click the settings icon on the right and click "Confirm":

    .. figure:: /_static/images/services/vaultwarden/confirm-user.png
       :width: 60%